ivanlashkevich/Jenkins_Selenium_WebDriver_JS_2025_summer/manual/headerLogOutOption.md

 5. Verify:
     - the 'log out' link is displayed in the top right;
     - the 'log out' link is enabled.

+## TC_14.003.02 | Verify the current session on the server is terminated after the 'log out' link clicked
+**Preconditions:**
+1. User is logged in.
+2. User is on the Dashboard page.

+**Steps:**
+1. Click on the 'log out' link in the top right.
+2. Attempt to navigate to the Dashboard page.
+3. Verify User is redirected to the Login page when accessing the Dashboard page (e.g. http://localhost:8080);